 Campus Election Engagement Project

-Founded in 2008 by Soul of a Citizen author Paul Loeb, the Campus Election Engagement Project (CEEP) is a national nonpartisan project that helps administrators, faculty, staff, and student leaders at America’s colleges and universities mobilize their 20 million students to register, volunteer in campaigns, educate themselves, and turn out at the polls.
+Campus Election Engagement Project (CEEP) is a national, nonpartisan project that helps administrators, faculty, staff and student leaders at America’s colleges and universities mobilize their 20 million students to register to vote, volunteer in campaigns, educate themselves on issues and candidates and turn out at the polls.